avocet-experimentation/packages/avocet-sdk/README.md

 # `avocet-sdk`

-JavaScript SDK for fetching feature flags from [Avocet](https://avocet-experimentation.github.io).
+JavaScript SDK for fetching feature flags from [Avocet](https://avocet-experimentation.github.io), an open-source feature flagging and software experimentation platform.

-## Usage
+## Setup

 1. From the Avocet dashboard, create an SDK connection to generate an API key, or select an existing one.
+2. Install the package: `npm install @avocet/sdk`.
-2. Initialize the SDK in the application in which you wish to add feature flags:
+3. Initialize the SDK in the application in which you wish to add feature flags:

 ```ts
 import { AvocetClient } from '@avocet/sdk';